Establishing an open source policy: The first step to legal protection

 | AGPL-3.0 | Strong Copyleft | ✓ Allowed | ✗ Review required | ✗ Review required | ✗ Review required |

-📋 Example of output: Policy Output Best PracticeYou can check the actual format of the generated file at .
+📋 Example output: See the actual format of the generated files in Policy output best practices.

 5. Next steps

 Once you have completed this chapter, move on to the process design phase.
-The open source process is the step of materializing the procedures defined in the policy into actual work flow.
+The open source process is the step where you turn the procedures defined in the policy into an actual workflow.

 cd agents/04-process-designer